New Orleans Saints News: What Is At Stake In Week 16 Vs Pittsburgh Steelers? – Cam Vs Big Ben

 - Chicago loss or tie

 Depending on how the game against the Saints goes and some other games from around the league, the Steelers can clinch the AFC North title or at least a playoff spot.
-One thing is certain, though, and a victory over New Orleans would certainly make matters easier on them.
+One thing is certain, though, a victory over New Orleans would certainly make matters easier on them.
 If the Saints happen not to win this week, they can still take the number one overall seed in the NFC by defeating the Carolina Panthers in Week 17.